kingfolk/SconeML/Readme.md

-# CakeML
+# SconeML

-A MLIR recipe for ocaml cake.
+A MLIR recipe for ocaml.
 Taste of ML language from MLIR perspective.
+Hope taste like best baked scone!

 **This is a ongoing project.
 It's a proof of concept for using MLIR for functional language syntax and will not be suitable for production in any time. following features may be done in future**